-Under authority of the WVDP Act, NRC published its Final Policy Statement in 2002 adopting the NRC License Termination Rule provisions as the decommissioning criteria for the Project (67 FR 5003; February 1, 2002).
+Under authority of the WVDP Act, the NRC published its final policy statement in 2002, adopting the NRC License Termination Rule provisions as the decommissioning criteria for the WVDP (67 FR 5003; February 1, 2002).

-The criteria of the License Termination Rule applies to the decommissioning of: (1) the highlevel radioactive waste tanks and other facilities in which high-level radioactive waste solidified under the WVDP was stored, (2) the facilities used in the solidification of the waste, and (3) any material and hardware used in connection with the WVDP.
-The Policy Statement also provided criteria for the determination of wastes "incidental" to reprocessing, and established that the calculated dose from this incidental waste is to be integrated with all the other calculated doses from the remaining material at the entire NRC-licensed site to ensure that the NRC decommissioning criteria are met.
+The criteria of the License Termination Rule applies to the decommissioning of (1) the high-level radioactive waste tanks and other facilities in which high-level radioactive waste solidified under WVDP was stored, (2) the facilities used in the solidification of the waste, and (3) any material or hardware used in connection with WVDP.
+The policy statement also provided criteria for the determination of wastes "incidental" to reprocessing and established that the calculated dose from this incidental waste is to be integrated with all the other calculated doses from the remaining material at the entire NRC-licensed site to ensure that the NRC decommissioning criteria are met.

-Although the policy statement prescribes the use of the NRC's License Termination Rule as the decommissioning criteria for the WVDP, the NRC recognizes that the health and safety and cost-benefit considerations may justify the evaluation of alternatives that do not fully comply with the License Termination Rule criteria.
+Although the policy statement prescribes the use of the NRC's License Termination Rule as the decommissioning criteria for WVDP, the NRC recognizes that health and safety and costbenefit considerations may justify the evaluation of alternatives that do not fully comply with the License Termination Rule criteria.
 Therefore, the NRC is prepared to provide flexibility to assure cleanup to the maximum extent technically and economically feasible (67 FR 5004).
-DOE may request alternative criteria and/or potential exemptions to the requirements under 10 CFR Part 20 Subpart E and Subpart N, respectively, based on site-specific analysis which demonstrates the public health and safety will be adequately protected with reasonable assurance (67 FR 5004).
+DOE may request alternative criteria and/or potential exemptions to the requirements under 10 CFR Part 20 Subpart E and Subpart N, respectively, based on site-specific analysis that demonstrates that public health and safety will be adequately protected with reasonable assurance (67 FR 5004).
 The policy statement also provides that the criteria in the License Termination Rule will also apply to the termination of NYSERDA's NRC license after the license is reactivated.
 For those portions of the site covered by the WVDP Act, it is NRC's intent that any exemptions or alternative criteria authorized for DOE to meet the provisions of the WVDP Act will also apply to NYSERDA at the time of site license termination, if license termination is possible (67 FR 5011).